Ahmed23Adel/sbud/README.md

 ## /users/x/availabilityEventes
-1. activity string ex running, football
+1. activityType string ex running, football
-2. startDateTime timestamp
+2. createdAt timestamp/
-3. endDateTime timestamp
+3. endDateTime timestamp /
+4. g has both geohash for 8 chars, and geopoint/
-4. isRepeat boolean
+5. isRepeat boolean   /
-5. isRepeatEnding // if false then no field should exist for endDateTime repeatingEndDate
-6. repeatingPattern boolean
-7. repeatingDays array // required if it's weekly
-8. repeatingEndDate timestamp/ // only exist if there is isRepeatEnding = true
-9. createdAt timestamp
-10. location string
-11. longitude string
-12. latitude string
-13. notes
+6. notes  /
-14. repeatingPattern
-15. visibility booelan

-**non required fields**

-for running
+7. isPublic: boolean

+**only if running**
-1. targetDistance string
+1. targetDistance: number
-2. targetPace string
+2. targetPace: number

-**non required fields times for non repeating events**

-for available times
+**under it there is availableTimes**

-1. startTime timestamp
+1. startTime
-2. endTime timestamp
+2. endTime

 both of them must be on the same day

+**under it there is availableTimes** startTime, and endTime

 # Firebase - Firestoer